Written By: The Green Crunchy Mother

 Why is it so important that you get those toxins out of your home?
 The answer is simple.
 It’s because you care.
 You care about the health of your family, your loved ones, your pets, and yourself.

-In my opinion, natural, nontoxic cleaning can gratify you in knowing that you are protecting your family’s health and that your home is a place for rest and relaxation.
+In my opinion, natural, nontoxic cleaning can gratify you in knowing that you are protecting your family’s health.

-You can find volumes of information and countless reasons to use non-toxic cleaning products, but the main point here is that we make an effort to simplify our lives, save money and quit breathing what is unhealthy for us in our own homes.
+You can find volumes of information and countless reasons to use non-toxic cleaning products out there.
+The main point here is to make an effort to simplify our lives, save money and quit breathing what is unhealthy for us in our own homes.

 How can you clean with natural, non-toxic products and save money?
-Make your own.
-It is easy and straightforward.
+You can make your own and it’s so simple and straightforward.

 All you need for the following nontoxic cleaning recipes are: